agroce/tstl/README.md

 want to really hammer your SSD (don't even think about doing this on an actual hard drive).

+You can also try the `--persist` option to `tstl_afl_fuzz`, which in will often improve fuzzing speed by a large margin; however, for this is less well-tested than the non-persistent mode.

 This is a powerful testing option, as it lets you use afl's great heuristics to fuzz things that are at best highly inconvenient with just afl.
 You can set up complex TSTL properties, mix grammar